PaulCapestany/nostr_threads/README.md

 ### Future Directions

 For now, `nostr_threads` is meant as the quickest way to get to a demo going for a proof of concept.
-Eventually it might make sense to use a different approach, e.g. modifying and enhancing individual Nostr messages one by one as they come in (importantly adding a "thread_id" to each one).
+Eventually it might make sense to use a different approach, e.g. modifying and enhancing individual Nostr messages one by one as they come in (importantly potentially adding a "thread_id" to each one).
 But, there might be tradeoffs that need to be carefully considered, so, TBD.

 ## Contributing
 1. Fork the repository.